steevhise/fc3_common_assets/readme.md

 ...
 You do still have to catch errors, but this takes care of some.

 ### Ops Monitoring
-Application will now send out some ops statistics to a statd server running on local host. if there is none, no worries.
+Application will now send out some ops statistics to a statsd server running on local host. if there is none, no worries.
-To set one up, you need the statsd npm and the "statsd-zabbix-backend" npm - the statd server will flush to our Zabbix server periodically.
+To set one up, you need the statsd npm and the "statsd-zabbix-backend" npm ( see the freecycle fork on github for now, it hasn't been merged into origin) - the statd server will flush to our Zabbix server periodically.